Frequently Asked Questions

 My emergency light has a dim glow.
 What is wrong with the unit?

 Yes, we have two models which are CSA labeled.
-The EL-CSA looks similar to the EL-SS, and is self contained and surface mounted.
-The ELW-2INT/CSA looks similar to the ELW-2 w/Bell and has the power supply and bell mounted to the elevator ceiling and the fixture surface mounted inside the elevator.
+There is a CSA labeled version of the EL-SS, (model EL-22502), and it is self contained and surface mounted.
+There is also a CSA labeled version of the ELW-2 w/Bell, (model EL-22505-W & ELB-6-INT), which has the power supply and interrupter bell mounted to the elevator ceiling and the fixture surface mounted inside the elevator.

 How can I determine the age of my Emergency Light?